John L. Watson (singer)

-"Mississippi" John L. Watson was an American singer who fronted English rock band The Web in the 1960s.
-He would later record solo in the 1970s and 80s.
+John L. Watson was an American singer who fronted English rock band The Web in the 1960s.
+He would later record solo in the 1970s and 1980s.

 History

 Around 1963, Watson was a member of The Hummelflugs which later became John L. Watson & The Hummelflugs.
 Later on he formed the progressive rock group The Web.
 In their earlier days they were a soul outfit.

 He left The Web after recording two albums with them, Fully Interlocking 1968 and Theraposa Blondi 1970.
 He was replaced by Dave Lawson.

 He also recorded as a solo artist in the 1970s with the album White Hot Blue Black.
 Also backed by the group White Mouse, he recorded Let's Straighten It Out in 1975.

-In the late 1990s Watson would go on to front The Odyssey Blues Band.

-As of 2007 Watson was living in Bristol.
+In the late 1990s, Watson fronted The Odyssey Blues Band.
+As of 2007, Watson was living in Bristol.